Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/classifiers.md

 Representative images of the three species of iris included in the iris flower data set.
 Image courtesies, from left to right: Emma Forsberg, unknown author, Robert H. Mohlenbrock.
 {: style="font-size: medium;"}

 Anderson further measured four attributes, or **features**, of each of the flowers in his dataset: both the width and height of the flower's petal, and both the width and height of the flower's sepal (a green offshoot beneath the petals).
-The features and species labels for ten of the fifty flowers in the iris flower dataset are shown in the table below (click [here](../downloads/iris.csv) for the full dataset).
+The features and species labels for twelve of the flowers in the iris flower dataset are shown in the table below (click [here](../downloads/iris.csv) for the full dataset).
 Fisher considered whether it was possible to classify each flower according to its species using only the features Anderson had measured.

 | Sepal length (cm) | Sepal width (cm) | Petal length (cm) | Petal width (cm) | Species |
 | :----: | :----: | :----: | :----: | :----: |